digbmc/cwd-toolkit/_projects/03_adding-content.md

 You may want to keep the existing `about.md` file and edit the YAML front matter and content section to be about your site instead.
 Feel free, also, to delete existing pages.

-Pages will appear in to top navigation bar or "masthead navigation":
+Pages will appear in the top navigation bar or "masthead navigation":

 ![Example top header navigation]({{ "/assets/images/masthead.jpg" | relative_url }})